Portugal, Andalusia & Morocco Grand Tour: 18 Days from Barcelona

 Day 12.
 (Friday) COSTA DEL SOL – TANGIER – RABAT – CASABLANCA

 Breakfast at the hotel.
 Drive along the picturesque tourist route of Costa del Sol via internationally renowned places as Marbella and Puerto Banus, arrive to Tarifa or Algeciras where a ferry boat will be used for a short and interesting crossing of the Strait of Gibraltar towards Africa.
-Arrival to Tangier, disembark, clear customs and continue on by coach to Rabat, diplomatic and administrative capital of Morocco, official residence of the King Mohamed VI.
-During the guided tour we will visit the Royal Palace of Rabat from the outside, we’ll see the Mausoleum of Mohamed V, grandfather of the current king and also the Hassan Tower, a minaret of an incomplete mosque which has converted in the symbol of the city.
-We continue the trip to Casablanca, the largest city that represents the modern face of today’s Morocco.
-Arrival at the hotel, dinner and accommodation.
+Arrival to Tangier, disembark, clear customs and continue on by coach along the Atlantic coast to Rabat, Morocco’s diplomatic and administrative capital and the official residence of King Mohammed VI.
+During our guided tour of Rabat, we’ll see the Royal Palace of Rabat (Dar al-Makhzen), the official residence of the King of Morocco, from the outside.
+Then we’ll head to the esplanade of Yacoub al-Mansour to discover the Mausoleum of Mohammed V, a masterpiece of Alaouite architecture, with its white silhouette crowned by a typical green-tiled roof.
+Opposite the Mausoleum, we’ll see the Hassan Tower, the minaret of an unfinished mosque that has become the symbol of the city.
+We continue our journey to Casablanca, the largest city and the modern face of Morocco.
+Arrival at the hotel, dinner, and overnight stay.

 Day 13.
 (Saturday) CASABLANCA – MARRAKECH